Skip to Content

 Determining Liability in a Maryland Pedestrian Accident

 Can you be blamed for an accident even if you were a pedestrian?
 The answer to that question hinges on who made the mistakes that led to the accident.
-Like other states, Maryland has established right of way rules that both motorists and pedestrians must follow.
+Like other states, Maryland has established right-of-way rules that both motorists and pedestrians must follow.
 If one party ignores the right of way rules and causes an accident, they can be held responsible.

 Restrictions also apply to pedestrians.
 You cannot cross the road when a moving vehicle is already close to your current position.
 In that scenario, you may be responsible for the accident because you gave the driver no time to yield.
 Pedestrians should also use tunnels and overhead crossings if they are available.
 If there is a traffic control signal nearby, a pedestrian must follow its instructions when crossing the road.

-Whichever side violated those right of way laws will likely be the one that has to provide compensation.
+Whichever side violated those right-of-way laws will likely be the one that has to provide compensation.
 Keep them in mind at all times so you can stay safe as a pedestrian.